gauravlance/DotaWinPredictor_Kaggle/README.md

 - `train_targets.csv`: Labels indicating whether the Radiant side won (`1`) or lost (`0`)
 - `test_features.csv`: For final prediction and submission

 > Note: The dataset is not included in this repository due to Kaggle’s data-sharing policy.
+The dataset can be obtained from https://www.kaggle.com/competitions/mlcourse-dota2-win-prediction/data

 ---